Anonymous-2025-Repr/LLM-DS-Reproducibility/README.md

 **Note:** When using `REFLEXION`, please make sure that you have already obtained the evaluation results for COT.

 ## Analysis
-The results file will contain both accuracy and reproducibility metrics.
+The result file will contain both the accuracy and reproducibility metrics.
 1. Accuracy:
   - `1`: Accurate
   - `0`: Inaccurate